-> I find that this kind of a work is a natural extension of who I am as a person.
-I couldn’t believe when I saw the job description that I could get paid to do this.
-I am originally from Jefferson, South Carolina, about 1.5 hours south of Charlotte, where I currently work.
+I find that this kind of work is a natural extension of who I am as a person.
+I couldn’t believe it when I saw the job description that I could get paid to do this.
+I am originally from Jefferson, S.C., about 1.5 hours south of Charlotte, where I currently work.
 I always enjoyed working with kids.
 During my teens, I tutored at a summer camp through my church.
-While in college I taught English in Korea and mentored two male students, who are 21 and 22 now.
-Once I graduated I went into the Enterprise Management Program and found that although it was a great experience, it wasn’t what I was looking for.
-From there I went on to graduate school in San Francisco.
-I had originally planned to go into the Navy afterwards but then my dad passed away.
-This made me re-evaluate what was important in my life which in turn influenced what I wanted to be doing and where I wanted to do it.
+While in college, I taught English in Korea and mentored two male students, who are 21 and 22 now.
+Once I graduated, I went into the Enterprise Management Program and found that although it was a great experience, it wasn’t what I was looking for.
+From there, I went on to graduate school in San Francisco.
+I had originally planned to go into the Navy afterward, but then my dad passed away.
+This made me re-evaluate what was important in my life, which in turn influenced what I wanted to be doing and where I wanted to do it.
 I decided to move back closer to home and build a life around my family.
 I knew that my next career would have to be something heart-centered, something where I could have a lasting impact; that happened when I got this job as a Friend in December 2018.

-> What is a typical day or week like for you and your youth?
+What is a typical day or week like for you and your youth?

 I have 8 boys, all in the second grade.
 My days start in the classroom, where many of my youth are in the same classes.
 During the time I’m in school, I help them with their classwork and behavior management while developing their Core Assets.
 Outside of class, we go to lots of different places – the office, park, library or cool events in the city.